cyb3rko/InfinityFF-For-Reddit/README.md

 ## Changes

 This Fork enables a user to login via the official Reddit Accounts endpoint (no 3P authorize).
 The App will make requests that look like they are coming from the official Reddit App.

+#### External Videos

 -   External videos like REDGifs will be loaded from the Reddit servers and not through an external API if possible.
-You will be able to see the content of broken links, if they were mirrored to Reddit's servers before breaking.
+-   You will be able to see the content of broken links, if they were mirrored to Reddit's servers before breaking.
+-   This only works if you go to the subreddit directly.
+Support for Home/Popular feeds TBD.
+-   Might break if the GQL API changes, also not tested with imgur, gfycat.

 ## ⚠️ Warning

-Asking users to input their credentials directly in the app is a big __security risk__.
-As a user you are also __violating the Reddit User Agreement__.
+Asking users to input their credentials directly in the app is a big **security risk**.
+As a user you are also **violating the Reddit User Agreement**.

 I implore everyone who uses this fork and similar projects to look at the commits yourself and ensure that the credentials are not being stolen.